missionpinball/mpf-docs/mechs/coils/dual_wound_coils.rst

 .. warning::

-   Please make sure that any diodes on your coil are in reverse to the voltage.
+   Please make sure that any diodes on your coil are in reverse to the voltage (i.e. the stripe needs to be at the HV side).
    This is often not the case for older coils as they have been connected differently in older machines.
    Ignoring this will fry the FET on your driver board.